ArrietaDev/PipelineIQ/README.md

 # PipelineIQ
-PipelineCalc is an advanced application designed to facilitate the calculation of pressures and diameters in pipes for the oil industry.
+PipelineIQ is an advanced application designed to facilitate the calculation of pressures and diameters in pipes for the oil industry.
 Available for Android and iOS, this powerful tool leverages the latest .NET (MAUI) technologies to offer a seamless and efficient cross-platform experience.

 # Key Features: